SamuelAdjei/FreeCodeCamp/JavaScript Algorithms and Data Structures Certification/ES6/Arrow Functions/Use Arrow Functions to Write Concise Anonymous Functions.md

 **Use Arrow Functions to Write Concise Anonymous Functions**

 In JavaScript, we often don't need to name our functions, especially when passing a function as an argument to another function.
 Instead, we create inline functions.
-We don't need to name these functions because we do not reuse them anywhere else.
+We don't need to name these functions because we do not reuse them anywhere else

 To achieve this, we often use the following syntax: